mkmontgo46/capstone-covid/README.md

 Exploring COVID simulation data using AI

 ## Introduction
 The SpikeAnalytics project's goal is to leverage machine learning to mine COVID spike simulation data for insights.
 The analysis pipeline consists of two steps: feature extraction and the SpikeAnalytics dashboard.
 In the first step, molecular dynamics trajectory files are analyzed and features are extracted on a frame-by-frame basis.
 These feature sets are then used in the SpikeAnalytics dashboard to train an SGD classifier to predict whether the spike protein is open or closed in a given frame.
 The dashboard allows users to view not only the results of the model but also the details of the important features.

+The github can be found at: https://github.com/mkmontgo46/capstone-covid

 ## Technical Requirements
 Need at least 32 GB of RAM